leograba/lava-tests/README.md

 ## How to use

-YAML files in the *master* directory are the ones that should be submitted to the lava-server
+Thehe *<module_name>* directories have the test job definitions that should be submitted to the LAVA server.

-The other directories hold the custom written tests
+The *common* directory holds the lava test shell definitions used by the test job definitions.
+The *common/sh_scripts* directory holds the shell scripts used by the test shell definitions.